When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 In modern life, we tend to be good at spotting problems (threat) and pursuing goals (drive), but we've often lost touch with how to genuinely rest and restore ourselves (soothing).
 This imbalance can leave us depleted and exhausted.

-Compassion-focused therapy works by strengthening the underused soothing system, which can then help balance the other two systems.
+Compassion-focused therapy works by strengthening the often underutilised soothing system, which can then help balance the other two systems.

 As helping professionals, we often get stuck between threat detection and goal pursuit.
 This is for multiple reasons, including the demanding nature of roles and systemic pressures.
 Developing compassion can provide the missing piece needed for restoration and well-being.